Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Introduction

 We note that such a spin Hall effect is a universal feature of chiral particles not limited to neutrinos.
 In fact, it is known to appear also for photons~\cite{Liberman:1992zz,Bliokh:2004gz,Onoda:2004zz,Duval:2005ky,Gosselin:2006wp,Yamamoto:2017gla,Oancea:2020khc,Mameda:2022ojk} and gravitons~\cite{Yamamoto:2017gla,Andersson:2020gsj} with circular polarizations, e.g., in curved spacetime.
 A related spin Hall effect for quarks (as Dirac fermions) was also discussed in the context of heavy ion collisions~\cite{Liu:2020dxg}.

 This paper is organized as follows.
-In section~\ref{sec:CKT}, we present the general formulation for the Wigner function and CKT for chiral fermions, including self-energies.
-In section~\ref{sec:spin_Hall}, we apply the formalism to study neutrino transport due to the self-energy corrections and obtain the neutrino number current and energy-momentum tensor induced by magnetic fields and temperature or chemical potential gradients.
+In Sec.~\ref{sec:Berry}, we provide a simple physical derivation of the neutrino spin Hall effect based on the notion of Berry curvature.
+In Sec.~\ref{sec:CKT}, we present the general formulation for the Wigner function and CKT for chiral fermions, including self-energies.
+In Sec.~\ref{sec:spin_Hall}, we apply the formalism to study neutrino transport due to the self-energy corrections and obtain the neutrino number current and energy-momentum tensor induced by magnetic fields and density gradient.
 Section~\ref{sec:summary} is devoted to summary and outlook.
 Technical details for the derivations are shown in appendices.

 Throughout this paper, we focus on the flat spacetime.
 We use the mostly minus signature of the Minkowski metric $\eta^{\mu\nu} = {\rm diag} (1, -1,-1,-1)$ and the completely antisymmetric tensor $ \epsilon^{\mu\nu\alpha\beta}$ with $ \epsilon^{0123} = 1 $.
 The electric charge $e$ is absorbed into the definition of the gauge field $A^{\mu}$.
 We use the notations $A^{(\mu}B^{\nu)}\equiv A^{\mu}B^{\nu}+A^{\nu}B^{\mu}$ and $A^{[\mu}B^{\nu]}\equiv A^{\mu}B^{\nu}-A^{\nu}B^{\mu}$.
 We also define $\tilde{F}^{\mu\nu}\equiv\epsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}/2$ with $F^{\mu\nu}$ being the electromagnetic field strength.